Towards a Maturity Model for Systematic Literature Review Process: Key Practices, Specific Goals, and Process Areas

-\textit{Technical Support} (TS) is another process area and refers to the adoption of supporting tools and search engines (of databases) during the conduction and update of SLR.
-Hence, TS is essential to mitigate several problems such as the high time consumption of SLR.
-Carver et al. \cite{Carver2013} highlighted that the most time-consuming tasks are the search for studies in databases, selection of studies, data extraction, and assessment of the quality of studies; these tasks have been major concerns of the SLR community.
-Several specific tools were proposed to support these tasks (e.g., SLuRp~\cite{Bowes2012}, SLR-tool~\cite{Sales2010}); nevertheless, the most used tools are still those generic ones (e.g., Excel, references managers) \cite{AlZubidy2018}.
-In this sense, current specific tools for SLR can still be considered immature~\cite{Marshall2013}, and there is a need for international collaboration to enhance and integrate them~\cite{Felizardo2020Automating}.
-TS does not aim to recommend specific tools; instead, it states that it is essential to adopt those tools that better fit the researchers' needs while a more mature process can be achieved.
-TS has four associated practices that recommend using tools to support the SLR process as a whole.
+\textit{Technical Support} (TS) is another PA that refers to the adoption of supporting tools and search engines (of databases) during the conduct and update of SLR.
+Hence, TS is essential to mitigate several problems such as high-time consumption.
+Carver et al. \cite{Carver2013} highlighted that the most time-consuming task is the search for studies in the databases, selection of studies, data extraction, and assessment of the quality of studies.
+Several tools have been proposed to support some of these tasks but most researchers use spreadsheets and reference managers to organize the results and remove duplicate entries \cite{AlZubidy2018}.
+In this light, specific tools supporting the SLR activities are still immature and more efforts are needed to enhance and integrate them~\cite{Felizardo2020Automating}.
+We identified four KPs as shown in Table \ref{tab:kps}.
+We categorized two of them as mandatory (KP10 and KP11), while the other two (KP9 and KP12) are optional.
+We did not include in the discussion tools providing advanced visualization capabilities as most of them are still immature research tools.